This chapter presents a collection of special formatting tips and techniques that have come in handy for Pressbooks users over the years.

 Disable Hyphenation for Specific Passages

-Pressbooks provides a custom class that will allow you to disable hyphenation for a specific passage, even if hyphenation is globally enabled in your book in Theme Options.
+Pressbooks provides a custom class that will allow you to disable hyphenation for a specific passage, even if hyphenation is enabled in your book in PDF Options.
 To disable hyphenation for a specific passage, wrap the passage in question with a span element with the class “no-hyphens”.
 The resulting passage should look something like the following:

 <span class="no-hyphens">phrase where I don't want hyphenation applied</span>